AnneKDesler/annekdesler.github.io/index.markdown

 </center>
 </figure>

-In figure 2 the number of incidents is compensated for the area of the district.
-Hence the number of incidents is multiplied by the area of the district divided by the total area of San Francisco.
-Hereby the number of occurrences can be compared across districts with a large variation in size.
-On the map, it is observed that the Southern district has the highest number of registered occurrences.
+On the map, it is observed that the Tenderloin district has the highest number of registered occurrences despite its small size.
 The number of incidents in this district is significantly higher than in any other district and implies a high presence of drugs in the district.
-In general drug-related crimes are significantly more present in the middle and northern parts of the city.
+Furthermore, the districts Northern, Southern, and Mission also have a high presence of drug/narcotics crimes.
+In general, these crimes are significantly more present in the eastern part of the city.

-Diving deeper by plotting each drug arrest incident as seen in figure 3 gives an even more detailed view of where exactly the most drug-related arrests are taking place.
+Diving deeper it is investigated where in the districts the crimes take place.
+In the following plot, the exact coordinates of each incident give an even more detailed view of where exactly the most drug-related arrests are taking place.

 <figure>
 <center>